erikvanoosten/metrics-scala/README.md

 The following artifacts are available:

 * *metrics4-scala*: adds a nice Scala API to Dropwizard Metrics
+* *metrics4-pekko: support for measuring Pekko actors (not released yet)
 * *metrics4-akka*: support for measuring Akka actors
 * *metrics4-hdr*: adds support for [HdrHistogram](http://www.hdrhistogram.org/) to increase the accuracy of histograms